 The whole job should take you no more than 15 min.
-Although this scratch can be removed by hand, using Dual Action Polisher will save you some time and improve the outcome.
-Watch the video first, than follow my step-by-step instructions.
+Although this scratch can be removed by hand, using a Dual Action Polisher will save you some time and improve the outcome.
+Watch the video first, then follow my step-by-step instructions.

 Items You Will Need:

 - Prep solvent – It removes oils, road grease, dirt, car wax, and other surface contaminants and also improves adhesion to the surface.